grig23/primetime.en/help/android-reference-implementation/set-up-dev-environment/exploring-code/about-psdk-feature-managers.md

 ---
-seo-title: Feature managers
 title: Feature managers
-uuid: 3d78544e-4819-4122-bfd3-01522a067aa9
 description: Feature managers provide a way for you to control individual features without traversing the entire TVSDK in search of code for one feature that could be scattered in multiple locations.
-seo-description: Feature managers provide a way for you to control individual features without traversing the entire TVSDK in search of code for one feature that could be scattered in multiple locations.
 ---

 # Feature managers {#feature-managers}